-Django Stars was contracted to bring additional development resources to startup Sindeo.
-The main project was building a website and tools to help consumers find the right mortgage.
+Django Stars brought additional development resources to a financial startup.
+Their main project was building a website and tools to help consumers find the right mortgage.

-"They’re more than capable of delivering high-quality, tested code, and they’re far less expensive than their American counterparts."
+"They’re more than capable of delivering high-quality, tested code."

 Could you briefly describe your organization?